|

 We found an Industrial Curtain Rod you could buy pre-made but we needed it to be longer than any we could find.
 So, creating our own out of steel pipe and iron fittings was our answer.
 However, I wasn’t quite sure how we could get the right size pipes.
 I knew you could buy a pipe cutter and a gadget that helps you thread pipes but the costs of those items would make this project an expensive one.

 We went to Home Depot on a fact-gathering mission to check out steel pipes.
-Right next to the pipes was a machine that cuts and threads the pipes.
+Right next to the pipes was a machine that cut and threaded the pipes.
 Then, a young girl who works at Home Depot asked if she could help.
 I was thrilled to learn that Home Depot will cut and thread the steel pipes for you.
 Since she was there and ready to help we jumped on the opportunity.
 It was a fun process to watch.

 Tools used to install an iron pipe curtain rod.